sit/wrkb/kb/champions/garen.md

 **Cooldown:** 18.0 / 16.0 / 14.0 / 12.0 seconds

-Reduce damage taken for 4 seconds.
-For the 1 second, damage is reduced by 70% and Garen gains 70% Tenacity .
-Damage is reduced by 30% for the remaining duration.
-Tenacity reduces the duration of most movement impairing effects.
+Passive : Gains 10% bonus Magic Resist and Armor .
+Active : Reduces incoming damage by 30% for 4 seconds.
+On cast, Garen gains 6 0% Tenacity for 1 second and a shield that absorbs 65 / 95 / 125 / 155 ( +20% bonus Health ) damage for 2.5 seconds.
+The shield starts decaying after 1 second.

 ### [3] Judgment

 **Cooldown:** 9.0 / 9.0 / 9.0 / 9.0 seconds

-Rapidly spin in a bladestorm for 3 seconds, dealing 12 / 16 / 20 / 24 ( +35% / 40% / 45% / 50% AD ) physical damage 8 times, Enemies hit by the bladestorm's edge are critically struck for 135% / 140% / 145% / 150% damage.
-Re-cast : Stops spinning.
-Deals 60% damage to minions.
+First Cast : Rapidly spins his sword for 3 seconds, dealing 15 / 19 / 23 / 27 ( +25% / 30% / 35% / 40% AD ) physical damage 8 times over the duration.
+Every 4 levels, the number of spins increases by 1, up to 11 strikes.
+Recast : Ends Judgment early and reduces its cooldown by the duration remaining.
+Armor Shred ; When a champion is hit by 6 strikes, their Armor is shredded by 15% for 4.5 seconds.
+Every hit refreshes the effect duration.
+The target nearest to Garen takes 20% increased damage.

 ### [4] Demacian Justice